chr15m/pinfeed/README.md

 Full-screen Pinterest image feed.

-For art referencing.
+I use Pinterest for referencing art during drawing practice.
+I found it hard to access the full resolution images through the Pinterest interface, so I made this app to browse and view collections at full resolution.

 ### Self-host